hmallen/lorenzbot/README.md

 - Change Telegram message to use list/dict of variables and loop to create string or send multiple lines
 - Delete all API keys, generate new, and make Github repository public
-- Clean up unnecessary logging output, especially for INFO level
+- Clean up unnecessary logging output, especially for INFO level -- Move INFO level to bottom of main loop and improve order

 LATER:
 - Major error with sell processing (when available str < calc_trade_totals('bought') [following manual withdraw]) ****